KritikaChoudhary/Grammar-Check-for-Hindi/README.md

-# NLP_Project
+# Grammar Checking for Hindi Sentences

-Grammar Checking for Hindi Sentences
+The project uses Rule Based Approach to identify whether an entered sentence is right or wrong.

-The project uses Rule Based Approach to identify whether an entered sentence is right or wrong
+It was made by me and my teammate as a part of NLP Assignment